Eat to beat: heart disease

 2. Leafy green vegetables: like spinach, kale and collard greens contain a wealth of vitamins, minerals and antioxidants.
 They’re also high in dietary nitrates, which have been shown to reduce blood pressure and improve the function of cells lining the blood vessels.

 3. Whole grains: are much higher in fibre compared to refined grains which may help reduce levels of “bad” LDL cholesterol circulating in the blood and decrease your risk of heart disease.

 4. Reduce your salt intake: eating too much salt can raise your blood pressure which increases your risk of developing heart disease.

 Medicheck your Heart Health

 We understand that no one is perfect and it can be difficult to know if your lifestyle choices are putting you at risk of developing heart disease, especially as heart disease in its early stages has no obvious symptoms.
-Our Heart Disease Risk Check is the perfect way to check your risk, allowing you to make healthier lifestyle choices and monitor your progress to see how your changes are improving your health.
-Our advanced health screens, the Well Woman and Well Man UltraVit tests both include a heart disease risk check as well as a number of other tests, including a full blood count, liver and kidney function and a diabetes check.
+Our Heart Disease Risk Blood Test is the perfect way to check your risk, allowing you to make healthier lifestyle choices and monitor your progress to see how your changes are improving your health.
+Our advanced health screens, the Advanced Well Woman and Advanced Well Man Blood Tests both include a heart disease risk check as well as a number of other tests, including a full blood count, liver and kidney function and a diabetes check.